The Best Professionally Installed Home Security Systems in 2025

 - Contract-free monitoring, even if you opt for professional installation

-We’ve tested the best professionally installed systems on the market.
-Our top pick for affordability, quality, and smart home integrations is ADT.
+After spending months testing dozens of professionally installed systems, our top choice remains ADT.
+It offers unmatched installation quality and an advanced smart home ecosystem.
 But Vivint, SimpliSafe, and Alder are solid choices, too.
 Read on for a detailed breakdown of each brand’s best features as well as some tips for choosing your next home security system.

 >> Read More: DIY vs Professional Home Security Installation?